keivrijdag/keivrijdag/README.md

 ![Keivrijdag](pics/keivrijdag.png)

-Everything one needs to know about the Keivrijdag.
+Everything one needs to know about the Keivrijdag/Creagfriday.

- * What: Keivrijdag: informal scientific discussion, see [https://github.com/richelbilderbeek/keivrijdag](https://github.com/richelbilderbeek/keivrijdag)
+ * What: Keivrijdag/Creagfriday: informal scientific discussion,
+   see [https://github.com/richelbilderbeek/keivrijdag](https://github.com/richelbilderbeek/keivrijdag)
  * Where: Locaties varies,
  * When: see dates below, at each date from 20:00 onwards